ShvetsovMakar/cant-touch-ground/README.md

 - Endstone

 # 📦 Installation
-### Singleplayer
 - Download the latest release .zip file.

 - Place it inside your world's datapacks/ folder.

 - Run /reload in the world (or re‑enter the world).

-### Server
-- Upload the .zip to the datapacks/ folder of your server world, then restart or run /reload.

 # 📥 Download from Modrinth